 French has around 20 verb tenses.
 This number, however, uses the word “tense” liberally, choosing to mean all the ways a verb can change.
 However, if we take the word “tense” to only talk about a verb in time, there are far fewer tenses.

-For now, let’s look at the eight “true” basic and compound tenses.
+For now, let’s look at the eight basic and compound tenses.

-- Le présent is the present tense in French.
+1. Le présent is the present tense in French.
 This is the tense that lets us know that an action is happening right now.
 It is important to note that the French present tense encompasses different present tenses from English.
-For example, the sentence nous chantons means “we sing,” “we are singing” and “we do sing” in English.

-- Le passé composé is a compound tense that is used to talk about the perfect past in French.
+2. Le passé composé is a compound tense that is used to talk about the perfect past in French.
 It is a compound tense because it has two verb pieces: an auxiliary verb, être (to be) or avoir (to have), and the main verb with a changed ending.
-For example, the sentence j’ai parlé translates to the simple past “I spoke” in English.

-- L’imparfait is actually both a tense and an aspect of French, and it is commonly taught alongside the passé composé.
+3. L’imparfait is actually both a tense and an aspect of French, and it is commonly taught alongside the passé composé.
 That is because it also talks about the past.
-Rather than talking about a single past action, however, the imparfait talks about an action that is repetitive or continuous in the past.
-For example, the sentence elles marchaient means “they were walking” in English, showing the action is not completed in the past.
+Rather than talking about a single past action, however, the imparfait talks about an action that is repetitive or continuous in the past, but not completed.

-- Le passé simple is a third past tense in French, but it is rather archaic and not really used in spoken French.
+4. Le passé simple is a third past tense in French, but it is rather historical, can seem archaic and it’s not really used in spoken French.
 It is, however, used extensively in French books, old and new.
 Rather than being a compound tense like the passé composé, le passé simple changes a verb’s ending to show its tense, but it has the same meaning as the passé composé.

-- Le plus-que-parfait translates to the “more than perfect” tense in English.
+5. Le plus-que-parfait translates to the “more than perfect” tense in English.
 It uses the imparfait of an auxiliary verb (être or avoir) as well as the past participle.
 It shows past actions that have happened before other past actions.
-For example, the sentence j’avais lu le livre avant qu’elle est arrivée (I had read the book before she came) shows the plus-que-parfait in action.

-- Le futur simple is the future tense.
+6. Le futur simple is the future tense.
 It is created by adding endings to the infinitive form of the verb.
 It encompasses the meaning of “will” and “going to” in English.
-For example, the sentence vous mangerez la pizza means both “you will eat pizza” and “you are going to eat pizza.”

-- Le futur proche is a verb construction used to talk about the near future, akin to the English “am/are going to.”
+7. Le futur proche is a verb construction used to talk about the near future, akin to the English “am/are going to.”
 It is formed by using the appropriate conjugation of aller in the present tense plus an infinitive.
-To give an example, on va aller à la plage is “we are going to go to the beach.”

-- Le futur antérieur talks about a future action that will have occurred.
+8. Le futur antérieur talks about a future action that will have occurred.
 It uses the future tense of an auxiliary verb, être or avoir, as well as the past participle.
-This tense can be best seen in the example j’aurai fini mes devoirs à 21h (I will have finished my homework at 9:00 p.m.).

 Remember how we said there were eight true verb tenses?